137-Trimethylxanthin/HashLimette/README.md

 ## how to use the binary

+the binary can be downloaded via cargo cargo install HashLimette

 ```bash
 ./hashlimette -e value -k key # encrypt , key is optional
 ./hashlimette -d value -k key # decrypt, key is optional